-After a stop by the Poca Da Dona Beija hot springs (an entire adventure in itself), we received a recommendation of three restaurants that serve the famous cozido.
-We arrived at the first place on our list and the staff informed us they weren’t serving cozido that day.
-We went across the street to Tony’s Restaurant, and saw on the menu that ordering cozido required a reservation.
-The universe was with us though, thankfully we were able to order cozido for two people without said reservation.
+After a stop by the Poca Da Dona Beija hot springs (an entire adventure in itself), we received a recommendation of three restaurants that serve the famous Azores food of cozido.
+We arrived at the Azorean restaurant on our list and the staff informed us they weren’t serving cozido that day.
+Anxiously, we crossed the street to Tony’s Restaurant and saw on the menu that ordering cozido required a reservation.
+The universe was with us though – thankfully we were able to order cozido for two people without said reservation.

 The menu listed what we ordered as appropriate for two.
 In reality we received pounds of beef, pork, and chicken on a platter with cabbage, potatoes, and carrots.
 The pork was my favorite – rich and flavorful with every bite – while Christian favored the cabbage and blood sausage.
 The serving was way more (delicious) food than any two people can really eat in one sitting.
 We only ate a few vegetables in our first days, as became the case throughout our trip.
-We eat a lot of veggies at home, so the potatoes and carrots were as appetizing as the meats.
+Typically though, we eat a lot of veggies at home so the potatoes and carrots in this dish were as appetizing as the meats.

 I definitely recommend this classic dish to anyone stopping by the Azores.
 Be aware that it cozido may be harder to come by in the busy season.
 If it’s something you have your heart set on trying, consider making a reservation at one of the restaurants serving the dish before you arrive.
 Also consider bringing your own Tupperware as you’ll likely have leftovers and won’t want to waste them.

-The buffet offered some eight seafood and eight additional dishes to sample.
+The buffet offered some eight seafood and eight additional classic Azores foods to sample.
 Options included cod, octopus, fried fish, baked fish, chicken, salad, and a lot of things I could not confirm.
-I can’t do it justice but I can confirm locals and tourists all went back for seconds.
+I can’t do it justice by my words, and it was too crowded to take pictures without getting in the way, but I can confirm locals and tourists all went back for seconds.
+And thirds.
+And then dessert.
 The diner wasn’t extraordinarily fancy but was the sort of place where you just knew you made the right call in coming inside.
 Brace yourself for a little wait but rest assured it’s well worth it.

-So there you have it.
-Five places you should try if you’re staying in Sao Miguel, and one I’d advise you skip.
+So, there you have it.
+Five Azorean restaurants you should try if you’re staying in Sao Miguel, and one I’d advise you skip.
 I think we ordered some of the best dishes these places offered.
-That said, I also think you can’t go wrong with most foods served on this beautiful island.
+That said, I also think you can’t go wrong with most Azores foods served on this beautiful island.
 If you’ve been to the Azores before, let me know what else you think should be on this list.